tributech-solutions/tributech-workflows/README.md

 Once you found a scheduling type, that fits your requirements, your business logic will either end up in steps or directly in a job/service, if the granularity of a workflow is not required.

 ## Wiring up the workflow
 First, add an entry to the "WorkflowSets" class.
 Its data is generated from the appsettings.json file and will be used to decide, which services/jobs/workflows will be setup so adjust the appsettings file accordingly.
 Afterwards, head to **Tributech.Dataspace.WorkflowHost/Infrastructure/Registrations** to see all the registrations and plug your classes where necessary.
 Please note, that a workflow will not work, unless all its steps are registered too!

 Custom configurations should be registered in the **CoreRegistration**.

+# Environment
+In order to run Workflows on a server it needs to have "docker" and "docker-compose installed.
+The Workflnows service also requires an accessable postgresql database to run.

+Check out the docker-compose files at the top level of the solution to give you an idea how such a docker-compose deployment file could look like.